novlesse/novlesse/README.md

 ## Hello!

 My name is Jeffrey Lau.
 I am a front-end developer with full-stack background based in Vancouver, BC.
 I enjoy building all things interactive and thrive under challenges.
-I look at the world with an empty cup and believe you can never learn too much.
+I believe you can never learn too much and would be a waste of your beautiful mind.

 #### You can connect with me here: